alexferrante/cvapipe_analysis/README.md

 cvapipe_analysis parameterization run
 ```

 Here we use `aics-cytoparam` [(link)](https://github.com/AllenCell/aics-cytoparam) to create parameterizations for all of the single-cell data.
-This steps depends on step 4 and step 3.
+This steps depends on step 3.

 One output folder is produced by this step: